rncrgl/rncrgl.github.io/_pages/about.md

 interests include: the impact of human mobility on disease spread, spatial analysis, phylogeography, and infectious disease modeling.

-## Academic background
+## Academic Background

-Currently, I'm in the middle of my first year as a Master of Science (ScM) student at the Johns Hopkins Bloomberg School of Public Health.
+Currently, I'm in the middle of my first year as a Master of Science (Sc.M.) student at the Johns Hopkins Bloomberg School of Public Health.
 My degree is in Epidemiology, with a focus in Infectious Disease Epidemiology.
 In addition to being a full-time student, I'm also a Research Assistant in the Infectious